-There were less than £1 million of overdue loan repayments at 31 March 2023 (31 March 2022: less than £1 million).
-All overdue loan repayments at 31 March 2023 have since been paid.
+There were no overdue loan repayments at 31 March 2025 (31 March 2024: less than £1 million).

-There were no renegotiated loans or assets considered impaired at 31 March 2023 (31 March 2022: no renegotiated loans or impaired assets).
+There were no renegotiated loans or assets considered impaired at 31 March 2025 (31 March 2024: no renegotiated loans or impaired assets).

 Loans for which payment schedules have been amended in order to facilitate more efficient administration by local authorities are not considered to constitute renegotiated loans in credit risk terms.